gustaf-a/EmailCleaner/README.md

 ![Solution Flowchart](EmailCleaner_Overview.png)

 - RabbitMQ
-Used between´for async communication configured between microservices.
+Used between for async communication configured between microservices.

 - MailCollectorService
 Runs a collector which retrieves emails from Google's GMail API and then publishes the emails to the RabbitMQ.

 - MailProviderService
 Stores and provides the emails from the RabbitMQ.

 - APIGateway
 Simple gateway for the microservices.